-Maxim's is like entering a time-warp, which makes it easier to relive the scene in Somerset Maugham's The Razor's Edge when, circa 1921, Isabel Bradley dined here with Larry Darrell.
+Maxim's is like entering a time-warp, which makes it easier to relive the scene in the novel by William Somerset Maugham titled The Razor's Edge when, circa 1921, Isabel Bradley dined here with Larry Darrell.
 They're in love, but they've broken off their engagement.
 Something happened to Larry in the war, which has made him restless.
 He refuses to settle down to stockbroking, and plans to roam the world in search of knowledge, truth and God.
 Isabel can't contemplate life on just "three thousand a year," nor a world without Chanel dresses and smart full-dress parties.
 And so the match is off.
 They drink champagne at Maxim's, so as to part without hard feelings.
 But Isabel has a scheme for after dinner.
 If she can seduce Larry, and get pregnant, he'd have to abandon his dream, and conform.

 Isabel to Maugham in The Razor's Edge, speaking of Larry Darrell: